Skip to Content

 Maduro has been under pressure at home and abroad since claiming victory.
 The opposition coalition backing Gonzalez insists the presidential vote was stolen, publishing online vote tally sheets, which experts say indicate Maduro actually lost the presidency by a significant margin.

 The US and other neighboring governments have demanded that Venezuelan authorities reveal granular voting data to verify the outcome.
-US authorities this week also announced the seizure of a Venezuelan plane used by Maduro for international travel.
+US authorities this week also announced that a Venezuelan plane used by Maduro for international travel was seized in the Dominican Republic.

 Protests over the vote in the streets of Venezuela have been fiercely repressed.
 Some 2,400 people have been arrested, and many others are now fleeing the country.
 Some are hiding in their homes, telling CNN they are afraid to step foot outside due to intimidation by government supporters.